Membership Requirements and Resources

 The FHSAA Office will report to the Board of Directors whether a school's application meets fully the qualifications and conditions of membership.
 The FHSAA Office also will recommend whether the school should be admitted/elected to membership.
 If the FHSAA Office determines that it will not recommend a school for admittance/election to membership, the school will be given advance written notice as to the reason for the unfavorable recommendation.
 The school also will be advised of its right to appear before the Board of Directors at the June meeting to explain why it should be admitted/elected to membership.
 The decision of the Board of Directors whether to admit/elect a school to membership must be by majority vote.
 The decision will be final.

-A first-time member school must successfully complete a provisional period before it is eligible for election to general membership in the FHSAA.
-During this provisional period, the school is permitted one privilege of membership – the opportunity to compete against FHSAA member schools in preseason and regular-season competition.
+A first-time high/combination school member school must successfully complete a provisional period before it is eligible for election to general membership in the FHSAA.
+During this provisional period the school is permitted one privilege of membership – the opportunity to compete against other schools in the state of Florida in preseason and regular-season competition.
 The school will not be permitted to participate in any state championship series competition in any sport.
-Neither will any personnel at the school be permitted to run for election to any position in the FHSAA governance structure or sub-structures or vote in any FHSAA elections.
+Neither will any personnel at the school be permitted to run for election to any position in the FHSAA governance structure or sub-structures, or vote in any FHSAA elections.
 A newly opening school that is created by the consolidation or division of existing member schools is exempt from these restrictions, provided the newly opening school continues to be governed by the same board as the school or schools from which it was created.

 During the first year of its provisional period, a school must satisfy the following requirements:

-- Compliance Seminar – The school’s principal, athletic director and FHSAA representative must attend the annual FHSAA compliance seminar.
-This seminar will be held in various locations around the state.
+- First-Year Member Orientation – The school’s principal, athletic director and FHSAA representative must attend the first-year member orientation.
+This meeting will be held at the FHSAA office in Gainesville.
+Dates and times are determined year-by-year.
 No deferrals are allowed.

 During the second year of its provisional period, a school must satisfy the following requirements:

 - Compliance Seminar – The school must be represented by either the principal, athletic director or FHSAA representative at the annual FHSAA compliance seminar conducted that year.
+Multiple locations are available per summer around the state and the school may choose to attend any of the locations.
 No deferrals are allowed.

 - On-site evaluation – The school must submit to an on-site evaluation from FHSAA staff to determine proficiency with Association matters.